-Video

-to hide it.

-• Refresh: Click to refresh the still image in the live view.

-PTZ controls : Turn on to display PTZ controls in the live view.

-1:1 Click to show the live view at full resolution.
+- Pixel counter: Click to show the pixel counter.
+Drag and resize the box to contain your area of interest.
+You can also define the pixel size of the box in the Width and Height fields. - Refresh: Click to refresh the still image in the live view. - PTZ controls : Turn on to display PTZ controls in the live view. - Click to show the live view at full resolution.
 If the full resolution is larger than your screen size, use the smaller image to navigate in the image.
+Lack to show the live video stream in full screen.
+Press ESC to exit full screen mode.